Risk Return Ratio – Risk Reward Ratio Explained

 Ratio = 1:2

-The risk-reward ratio becomes important when the prices are near resistance and support.
-Let’s assume that the currency pair JPY/USD is in a downtrend.
-If the prices have paused near resistance, the risk-reward ratio will most probably favor a sell trade as the risk is on the lower side.
-You can put a smaller stop a little above the entry and a comparatively larger profit along the trend’s direction.
+The risk-reward ratio becomes essential when the prices are near Resistance and Support.
+Let’s assume that the currency pair JPY/USD is downtrend.
+If the prices have paused near Resistance, the risk-reward ratio will probably favor a sell trade as the risk is lower.
+You can put a more minor stop slightly above the entry and a comparatively larger profit along the trend’s direction.

 The Risk-Reward Ratio is Not Everything

-We have proved it with enough examples that the risk-reward ratio cannot help you alone, and you need to use it along with your winning rate.
-However, if you are still losing money, many other variables can help you make a difference.
+We have proved with enough examples that the risk-reward ratio cannot help you alone, and you need to use it along with your winning rate.
+However, many other variables can help you make a difference if you are still losing money.
 Trend Trading is one such variable.
 It is a big part of the trading market.
 Your chances of making profits will certainly increase if you use trends.
 Both new and experienced traders can use this technique.

 The Kinds of Risk-Reward Ratio that Traders Must Consider

-One bill doesn’t fit all, and the same goes with the risk-reward ratio.
+One bill doesn’t fit all; the same goes for the risk-reward ratio.
 The risk-reward type that will suit you the most will depend on the market conditions and your trading style.
-A general assumption is that if your reward is high and the risk is low, you will remain in a profitable situation.
+A general assumption is that if your reward is high and the risk is low, you will remain profitable.
 While this does sound ideal, it is not always realistic.

-Traders do not accept less than a 1:2 risk-reward ratio, and it does seem plausible.
+Traders do not accept less than a 1:2 risk-reward ratio, which seems plausible.
 Why would you risk more than your expected reward?
 However, the market is volatile; it might work for you.
 You can use the stop loss to protect your investment and to alert you when the trade no longer seems profitable.
 Taking more risks should only be practiced by experienced traders and investors.

 Conclusion

-The risk-reward ratio type varies greatly.
+The risk-reward ratio type varies considerably.
 It could be 1:2, 1:5, 1:6, and even 5:1.
-Your experience and your trading style will determine which type of ratio is best suited to you.
+Your experience and trading style will determine which type of ratio is best suited to you.
 Ideally, rewards should exceed the risk, but you can evaluate the market and go the other way if you are experienced and confident.
 As a solitary measure, the risk-reward ratio cannot define your path to success.
-You must see your winning expectancy, the condition of the market, your trading style, and the risk that you can afford to take without creating a financial burden for yourself.
+You must see your winning expectancy, the market condition, your trading style, and the risk you can afford to take without creating a financial burden for yourself.

-There is no magical formula, tool, or feature that can make trading absolutely profitable or safe.
-The risk-reward ratio is one of the many variables that can help you make better trading strategies that can attract higher profit.
-Risk-reward is a good tool and can be a game-changer when used with other aspects.
+No magical formula, tool, or feature can make trading profitable or safe.
+The risk-reward ratio is one of the many variables that can help you make better trading strategies to attract higher profits.
+Risk reward is a good tool and can be a game-changer when used with other aspects.